BillOatmanWork/Leorik/README.md

 [2537 Elo](https://computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?match_length=30&each_game=1&print=Details&each_game=1&eng=Leorik%202.0.2%2064-bit#Leorik_2_0_2_64-bit) CCRL Blitz and [2529 Elo](https://computerchess.org.uk/ccrl/4040/cgi/engine_details.cgi?match_length=30&each_game=1&print=Details&each_game=1&eng=Leorik%202.0%2064-bit#Leorik_2_0_64-bit) CCRL 40/15 rating.

 ### Leorik 1.0
 [__Version 1.0__](https://github.com/lithander/Leorik/releases/tag/1.0) combines a pretty fast move generator, copy&make and incremental updates of the Zobrist key and the PST based evaluation to search several million nodes per second.
 The search does not implement any unsafe pruning techniques or reductions and so it suffers from a high branching factor and remains quite shallow even at higher time controls.
-But it solves all mate puzzle with the shortest path.
+But it solves all mate puzzles with the shortest path.
 [2112 Elo](https://computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?eng=Leorik%201.0%2064-bit#Leorik_1_0_64-bit) on the CCRL Blitz list.

 ## How to play